HashDash Logo

 What We Learned: Ocimene

-• Cultivars like Dutch Treat, Amnesia, Dream Queen, Golden Pineapple, Jack Herer, and Clementine contain terpenes like Ocimene.
+• Cultivars like Dutch Treat, Amnesia, Dream Queen, Golden Pineapple, Jack Herer, and Clementine contain terpenes like ocimene.

 Ready to continue your quest for cannabis knowledge?
 Answer the question below and continue your journey of learning.